Best Apps and Tools for Renters in 2026

 - Communication: Email with photos

-- Storage: Google Drive for lease/documents
+- Storage: Google Drive for lease and documents

 Total cost: $0/month